 USD Coin was launched in September 2018 by Center Consortium, a collaboration between Circle and Coinbase.

-What is more remarkable is that Circle, the company that developed the stablecoin, is actually holding the amount of money required for backing the USDC in circulation.
+What is more remarkable is that Circle, the company that developed the stablecoin, is actually holding the amount of money required for backing the USDC in circulation in form of cash and short-dated U.S. government obligations.

-As mentioned before, Center Consortium is the result of a collaboration between Circle and Coinbase.
+As mentioned before, Center Consortium results from a collaboration between Circle and Coinbase.
 Besides that, it is an open-source, multi-issuer framework and governance consortium for stablecoins.
-In other words, Center is the framework that enables the issuance and connection with other platforms for USDC and its governance.
+In other words, the Center is the framework that enables the issuance and connection with other platforms for USDC and its governance.

 Circle is a founding member and the creator of the core technology and IP behind CENTRE.